-For California-specific production, the CO2 content of associated gas from oil production is derived from reported gas composition data from 135 California oil fields [95].
+For California-specific production, the CO2 content of associated gas from oil production is derived from reported gas composition data from 135 California oil fields [100].
 Species concentration distributions for major gas species is shown in Figure 3.11.
 In order to remove outliers, all compositions with methane concentration less than 50% were removed from the dataset (17 data points removed out of 135).
 The resulting mean compositions were rounded to the nearest %.
 These values were used as the OPGEE default in OPGEE v2.0.

 For the 75% of crude supplied to California but not sourced in California, data were gathered from various sources.
 Wood Mackenzie data on CO2 content of LCFS source countries was averaged for all reporting fields in each importing country.
-For Ecuador, values from Masnadi et al. were used [18].
+For Ecuador, values from Masnadi et al. were used [17].
 For Alaska, Wood MacKenzie data were used for Alaska fields.
-For the remainder of US fields, the average of all other (non-California, non-Alaska) samples was used (0.2% CO2, simi-
+For the remainder of US fields, the average of all other (non-California, non-Alaska) samples was used (0.2% CO2, similar to USGS).
+For countries with no CO2 concentrations included in Wood MacKenzie, the average CO2 fraction of all global Wood MacKenzie fields is used.
+This procedure results in a volume weighted average CO2 content of California-supplying fields of 6.9 mol%.